balena-io-examples/aws-iot-provision/README.md

 To test the Lambda installed on AWS, run this command in the workspace you created:

 ```
-# UUID must be for a valid device
+# UUID must be for a valid device or 'test-provision'
 # <method> is POST or DELETE
 # <provision_url> is for the API Gateway HTTP endpoint

-./test-remote.sh -u UUID <method> <provision_url>
+./test-remote.sh [-u UUID] <method> <provision_url>
 ```

-After a successful POST, you should see the device appear in your IoT Core registry and `AWS_CERT` and `AWS_PRIVATE_KEY` variables appear in balenaCloud for the device.
+After a successful POST, you should see the device appear in your IoT Core registry.
+If using a valid UUID, `AWS_CERT` and `AWS_PRIVATE_KEY` variables appear in balenaCloud for the device.
 After a successful DELETE, those variables disappear.